paulfryer/AzureSwagger/README.md

 You can then reference the YAML document from the Swagger Editor to generate clients.
 Choose File > Import URL... and reference your YAML URL that was just created.

 http://editor.swagger.io

+A CORS policy will be added to enable any origins set in the app.config, the default value allows http://editor.swagger.org so you can immediately test from the swagger editor.